jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-1/section-2/chapter-3.md

-+++
+---
+title: "The Unsocial feelings"
+heading: "Chapter 3"
-title=  "The Unsocial feelings" heading=  "Chapter 3" description=  "Hatred, Anger, and Resentment are the Unsocial feelings" date=  2015-10-28 image=  "/covers/tms.jpg"
+description: "Hatred, Anger, and Resentment are the Unsocial feelings"
-# image=  "https= //sorasystem.sirv.com/photos/jealous2.jpg"
-linkb=  "/research/smith/theory-moral-sentiments/part-1/section-2/chapter-2"
-linkbtext=  "Chapter 2"
-linkf=  "/research/smith/theory-moral-sentiments/part-1/section-2/chapter-4"
-linkftext=  "Chapter 4"
-+++
+weight: 8
+author: Adam Smith
+image: "/covers/tms.jpg"
+icon: /icons/smith.png
+---

 ### Hatred, Anger, and Resentment

-21 Hatred and resentment must always be regulated before we can enter into them.
+{{< s v="21" >}} Hatred and resentment must always be regulated before we can enter into them.

-Our sympathy with them is divided between=
+Our sympathy with them is divided between:
 - its subject, or the person who feels them, and
 - its object, or the person whom he is angry at.